 Conditions that cause similar symptoms

-Your doctor will want to be sure your breast swelling is actually gynecomastia and not another condition.
+Your health care team will want to be sure that your breast swelling is gynecomastia and not another condition.
 Other conditions that can cause similar symptoms include:

 - Breast cancer.
-This is uncommon in men, but can occur.
-Enlargement of one breast or the presence of a firm nodule raises the concern for male breast cancer.
+Breast cancer is uncommon in men, but it can happen.
+Enlargement of one breast or the presence of a firm lump raises the concern for male breast cancer.

 Coping and support

-For a man, enlarged breasts can be stressful and embarrassing.
-Gynecomastia can be difficult to hide and a challenge to romantic relationships.
-During puberty, gynecomastia can make boys a target for teasing from peers.
+For people with gynecomastia, having enlarged breasts can be stressful and embarrassing.
+The condition can be hard to hide.
+Sometimes, it can be a challenge to romantic relationships.
+During puberty, gynecomastia can make teens a target for teasing from peers as well.
 It can make activities such as swimming or changing in the locker room traumatic.

 - Get counseling.
-Talk therapy can help you avoid anxiety and depression caused by gynecomastia.
-It can also help you communicate with your partner or family members so that they understand what you're going through.
+Talk therapy can help you manage anxiety or depression caused by gynecomastia.
+It also can help you talk with your partner or family members, so they understand what you're going through.

 - Reach out to your family and friends.
 You may feel embarrassed to talk about gynecomastia with the people you care about.
-But explaining your situation and asking for support will likely strengthen your relationships and reduce stress.
+But if you explain your situation and ask for support, that could strengthen your relationships and ease stress.